-Energy and utilities MCP servers are enabling AI agents to simulate power grids, optimize building energy consumption, monitor industrial equipment, track carbon emissions, and access real-time commodity markets — all through natural language.
+Energy and utilities MCP servers are enabling AI agents to simulate power grids, optimize building energy consumption, monitor industrial equipment, track carbon emissions, and access real-time electricity market data — all through natural language.
 Instead of manually configuring power system simulators or writing SCADA integration code, an AI agent can create an energy system model, run power flow analysis, or dispatch a battery storage system through standardized MCP tools.

 Category: Logistics & Industry